 To access the official documentation locally from your Ubuntu desktop, without connecting to the Internet, on the System menu, click Help and Support.
+You can also use the Help icon on the top panel of the desktop.

-The information available in the official documentation will be enough to guide you through most problems.
+The information available in the official documentation will be enough to guide you through most topics and problems.
 However, if you are unable to find an answer to your queries here, you can look for answers in the second type of documentation available on this site.
 This is documentation created by the community, without following the stringent quality control process of the Ubuntu Documentation Team.
 Access this documentation via the tab labelled Community Docs.
 The community documentation is stored on a Wiki, which allows the documentation to be changed quickly.
-While the community documentation covers more topics and some subjects also in greater depth than the official documentation, the lack of quality assurance control and especially maintenance makes it a slightly less reliably alternative.
+While the community documentation covers more topics and some subjects in greater depth than the official documentation, the lack of quality assurance control and especially maintenance makes it a slightly less reliably alternative.